crawl/crawl/crawl-ref/docs/crawl_manual.rst

 =        rings          (use 'P'ut on and 'R'emove)
 "        amulets        (use 'P'ut on and 'R'emove)
 \|        staves         (use 'w'ield)
-:        spellbooks     (use 'r'ead and 'M'emorise and 'z'ap) }        miscellaneous  (use 'V' for evoking from the inventory)
+:        spellbooks     (use 'M'emorise and 'z'ap)
+}        miscellaneous  (use 'V' for evoking from the inventory)
 $        gold           (use 'g' to pick up)
 =======  =============  ================================================